Mirkocoggi/GGBS/README.md

 docker compose up
 ```
 ## Results Collection
 Results are uploaded in the `/output_gen` folder.
-They are divided in `/time` and `/out`, collecting times and results respectively.
+They are divided into `/time` and `/out`, collecting times and output of the alignment, respectively.

 [^1]: E. Garrison, J. Sir ́en, A. M. Novak, G. Hickey, J. M. Eizenga, E. T. Dawson, W. Jones, S. Garg, C. Markello, M. F. Lin et al., “Variation graph toolkit improves read mapping by representing genetic variation in the reference,” Nature biotechnology, vol. 36, no. 9, pp. 875–879, 2018
 [^2]: P. Ivanov, B. Bichsel, and M. Vechev, “Fast and optimal sequence-to-graph alignment guided by seeds,” in International Conference on Research in Computational Molecular Biology.
 Springer, 2022, pp. 306–325